MicrosoftDocs/azure-devops-docs/docs/java/labs/releasemanagement/index.md

 ---

-# Create a Java project release pipeline for continuous deployment with VSTS
+# Create a Java project release pipeline for continuous deployment with Azure DevOps Services

 In this exercise, you are going to create a release pipeline that will start the container images from the build lab.
 You will then create an Azure Container Service (ACS) and modify the Release to start containers in ACS.